Splash Brothers: Golden State Warriors

 Golden State selected the 6 ft 2 in Curry in the first round of the 2009 NBA draft with the seventh overall pick.
 Although the Warriors already had another lean, 6-foot-3, offensive-minded guard in Monta Ellis, coach Don Nelson had a penchant for using small lineups in his Nellie Ball system, and had warmed to the idea of selecting Curry.
 However, Ellis announced at a media session that he and Curry were too small to play together.
-Two years later, while Curry and Ellis were still adjusting to each other, the Warriors added another scoring guard in the 6 ft 6 in Thompson, who they drafted in the first round with the 11th overall pick in 2011.
+Two years later, while Curry and Ellis were still adjusting to each other, the Warriors added another scoring guard in the 6 ft 6 in Thompson, whom they drafted in the first round with the 11th overall pick in 2011.
 Curry and Thompson had limited time together in their first year as teammates; the 2011–12 season was shortened to 66 games because of the NBA lockout, and Curry missed 40 games due to injuries.
 Towards the end of the season, Golden State traded the fan-favorite Ellis in a deal for center Andrew Bogut, leaving Curry to lead the team and opening the shooting guard position to Thompson, who provided needed size to their backcourt.

 In 2012–13, Curry and Thompson combined to make 483 three-pointers, the most ever by an NBA duo.
 Curry set an NBA record with 272 three-pointers, while Thompson added 211, at the time the 22nd best season in league history.
 Warriors coach Mark Jackson opined that the tandem was "the greatest shooting backcourt of all time".
 Golden State advanced to the second round of the NBA playoffs before losing to the eventual Western Conference champion San Antonio Spurs.
 Curry and Thompson in 2013–14 became the first teammates to finish first and second in three-pointers, making 261 and 223, respectively.
 They also extended their combined three-pointer record by one (484), and together averaged 42.4 points per game.
 With Curry making 42.4 percent of his three-point attempts and Thompson converting 41.7 percent, ESPN.com wrote that "no backcourt in history has rivaled the Splash Brothers in both categories of 3-point volume and efficiency."
 During the offseason, they were both members of the 2014 U.S. national team that won the gold at FIBA World Cup.
 The two combined to make more three-pointers than any other duo in the tournament, accounting for 43 of Team USA's 77 threes in 13 games.
 Thompson established himself as a star in the international competition, and emerged more as Curry's peer rather than his sidekick.
 He was the second-leading scorer for Team USA, averaging 12.7 points, while Curry added 10.7.